guilhermeutzig/ai-spotify/README.md

 ## AI Spotify – Prompt to Playlist (Preact + TypeScript)

-Simple, fast app to connect your Spotify account and generate playlist suggestions from a natural language prompt using Groq's free-tier friendly models.
+Simple, fast app to connect your Spotify account and generate playlist suggestions from a natural language prompt.
+Uses a local Ollama model by default.
 Clean UI with Preact, Vite, and CSS modules.

 ### Features